valtech-nyc/proposal-fsharp-pipelines/README.md

 );
 ```

 Notice how your eyes have to move back and forth, up and down, in order to follow the flow through the code.
-The inclusion of `await` increases the complexity, as now you have to consider both then data flow as well the impact on the event loop.
+The inclusion of `await` increases the complexity, as now you have to consider both the data flow as well the impact on the event loop.

 This may appear to be a contrived example, but application code often does this kind of data manipulation.
 In the real world, you might break this out onto separate lines, leading to overly verbose code and unnecessary intermediate variables.